 As assets expire over time, they will automatically be added to this Pinned Search, ensuring they're easily visible to the admin and marketing team.
 By creating this Pinned Search, expired assets can be more efficiently managed, archived and renewed.

-Want to see how Pinned Searches in action?
-Make sure to check out our webinar Get Your Team Up, Running and Thriving Remotely with DAM in 48 Hours, where we demonstrate how to set up Pinned Searches for various use cases.
+Want to see Pinned Searches in action?
+Make sure to check out our webinar, Using Pinned Searches to Increase Productivity, where we demonstrate how they can help to maximize efficiency within your organization!
 You can access the webinar on-demand here.